ILiedAboutCake/blog/content/posts/04-22-2021-a-timeline-of-destinygg-website-and-forks.md

 Personally, my problem with the launch was around private communications between White and myself providing support for initial website configuration where I believed the site was being created for White, not Vaush.
 At this time we have settled our grievances privately and continue our works independent of each other.

-Vaush and other [Whiteleaf](https://www.whitele.af/) websites are unaffiliated with Destiny and myself.
-These sites exist independently and in my eyes, become it's own incompatible platform with the Destiny source.
+After creating a website for Vaush, White has gone on to create other similar websites under the [Whiteleaf](https://www.whitele.af/) brand.
+These websites are unaffiliated with Destiny and myself.
+These sites exist independently and in my eyes, become its own incomparable platform with the original Destiny source.

 # Other Forks

 It's worth noting that there are other websites in existence using the Destiny codebase but I don't think they need to be covered here, as their presence online is barely known.

 Forks will come and go, many before making it to market or being short lived.
-Sometimes you can find 1/2 configured clones yourself with a [pro Shodan.io account](https://www.shodan.io/search?query=http.favicon.hash:101863432)!
+Sometimes you can find 1/2 configured clones yourself with a [pro Shodan.io account](https://www.shodan.io/search?query=http.favicon.hash:101863432) before they are fully configured!

 The process for creating your very own Destiny.gg goes a bit like:

 1. Clone code from GitHub
 2. Buy a server from [Linode](https://www.linode.com/?r=57232eb9908d0f24a8907e61106c88f475248ac7) #shameless #ad
 3. Stumble through the mess of undocumented and codependent services
-3. Rebrand the website, upload your logo and pick a domain name
+4. Rebrand the website, upload your logo and pick a domain name
-4. Setup your PayPal to send you $$$$
+5. Setup your PayPal with API keys and go brrrrr

 # Closing Thoughts